-A disembodied voice over slides is incredibly difficult to not zone out to.
+A disembodied voice reading slides is incredibly difficult to not zone out to, at least for me.
 A human face in the picture makes all the difference.

 One of the biggest reasons people hesitate to include their face is having to make sure that the environment that they are in is presentable.
 What if my office is a mess?
 What if my kid wanders in and embarrasses me?